 Until recently, George Cramer has exclusively collected watches from classic brands with long histories and traditional styles of watchmaking.
 But that all changed when he bought himself a Ressence Type 2 e-Crown.
 Here he explains why.

 If you are not happy with the results below please do another search

 766 search results for: Why I Bought It

 There are some watches you fall for the moment you see them.
 Sometimes that initial infatuation passes and you move on to the next temporary obsession, but then there are those instances in which the more you see, talk about, and learn about a piece and its origins the more you resolve to save up to buy one.
 For GaryG, the Grönefeld 1941 Remontoire was one of the latter.

 GaryG provides us with a look at why he bought the A. Lange & Söhne Double Split even though he already owned the brand’s Datograph.
 The Double Split is the world’s only double rattrapante capable of both split-second and split-minute interval timing, which may shed some light.

 GaryG was sitting at his breakfast table on the morning of January 18, 2013 when during his morning scan of news he saw a photo of something breathtaking.
 It was Logical One by Romain Gauthier – a watch he immediately knew that he would own someday.
 He was captivated by the white gold version with frosted gold movement: this was “the one” for him.

-GaryG bought a Vianney Halter Deep Space Tourbillon and hopes that you will find his commentary on a collector’s mindset and the motivations, delights, and possible misgivings interesting and helpful.
-And of course there are the amazing photographs that only GaryG takes.
+GaryG outlines why he bought a Vianney Halter Deep Space Tourbillon, providing commentary on a collector’s mindset and the motivations, delights, and possible misgivings.
+And, of course, there are amazing photographs.